 Again with the whole dad thing.
 Seriously?
 Why do people even ask this?
 When they look at a single mom what makes them think to ask if the dad helps out or sees them sometimes?
 Not all separated families co-parent.
 Most actually don’t.
 So don’t be nosy.
 Get over your unrealistic views of what a family is and please don’t ever ask a single mom about co-parenting.
 Just don’t.

 If you have more than one child I’m sure you’ve been asked this.
 It’s frustrating, isn’t it?
 I can’t believe people actually ask this.
 My sister is a single mom to three kids, all with different fathers and you can easily guess this because the boys look nothing alike so it stirs the question.
 But it’s not something you have any right to ask.
 So move along.

 5. No statistics.

 People love quoting statistics to us.
-Like as if they think telling us facts which are mostly wrong will make us change our entire lives for the better.
-Seriously?
+Like as if they think telling us facts that are mostly wrong will make us change our entire lives for the better.
+Come on now!
 If you are not a single parent, then don’t you dare quote statistics to me and think you’re being helpful.
 You’re not.

 6. You single moms.

 Never ever start off a conversation by saying “you single moms” umm…excuse me?
 Us single moms?
 Watch it, sweetie.
 I’ll fight you.
 I mean, Really?
 We don’t need your judgment or criticisms over our life choices or circumstances, K?
 Thanks.

 7.I feel like a single mom too.

 Ok, let’s get something straight.
 If you are married, are in a relationship, or something to that effect then no, you cannot say that you relate to being a single mom in any way.
 Women are always saying, my husband works all the time, or he travels a lot or my boyfriend doesn’t help with my kids so I feel like a single mom too.
 You’re kidding me, right?